AnKing-VIP/AnKing-Note-Types/README.md

 - [ ] Merge one by one pull to Cloze-one by one and Physeo one by one
 - [ ] Create one by one compatible with AnKingMaster note type

+## Contributing

+All files in `/Note Types` are generated from files in `/src`.
+DO NOT edit the files in `/Note Types`!

+To generate the files, [Node.js](https://nodejs.org/en/download/) needs to be installed.

+After editing the files in `/src`, run `npm run build` to generate the files.
+Always run `npm run build` before opening a Pull Request.

+If you get a `Permission denied` message, you may need to run `sudo chmod 755 ./build` to make the `build` file executable.

 ***

 ### If you like these, please consider donating to this project